- Best Time to Go to Zambales

 Many Zambales resorts are overall an affordable place to stay in.
 They fight for the attention of tourists as they all have different advantages to offer, such as location, amenities, size, and views.

 If you're planning to stay overnight at the coves, you could try camping for free or book a stay at one of the glamping resorts.
 If you're not about that camping life, here are the options you can choose from depending on your budget.
-Note that most of these are located in Subic.
+Note that most of these are hotels in Subic.

 Zambales has a lot of hidden gems that will allow you to enjoy everything it has to offer at affordable price points.
 If you're traveling on a budget, you don't need to worry about it--the following hotels will do the trick.